dedalozzo/converter/README.md

 just to convert a set of HTML tags used to format articles and blog posts in the HTML era, when Markdown and BBcode didn't exist at all.

-The special BBCode to Markdown converter is able to convert bold, italic, underline and strikethrough texts, lists, urls, images, quotes and even code blocks (snippets).
+The special BBCode to Markdown converter is able to convert: bold, italic, underline and strikethrough texts, lists, urls, images, quotes and even code blocks (snippets).